 Extensive network coverage

-- Ensure the carrier has a stable supply of containers at major Chinese ports and can clear customs at all US ports.
+- Ensure your carrier has sufficient containers available at key Chinese ports and can efficiently handle customs clearance at US ports.

 Transparent invoices